Netnod/robust-tjanst/README.md

 - [x] Name of the project: Robust Tjänst
 - [x] Template for test runners
 - [x] Logotype and badge design
-- [ ] Build an open source community <- we/you are here ❤️
+- [x] Build an open source community
-- [ ] Implement basic tests for minimum requirements
+- [x] Implement basic tests for minimum requirements
-- [ ] Register and run tests in background
+- [ ] Register and run tests in background <- we/you are here ❤️
 - [ ] Launch 🎉
 - [ ] Continue developing as open source
 - [ ] Spread the word